-Course Name : C2 04 Course Year : 2017-2018 Course Name Statements C2 04.1 C2 04.1 Possess a sound knowledge of fundamental principles Geodetics C2 04.2 Measurement of vertical and horizon ntal plane, linear and angul ar dimensions to arrive at solutions to basic surveying j problems.
-C2 04.3 Capture geodetic data to process ar Capture geodetic data to process and perform analysis for survey problemslems C2 04.4 Analyze the obtained spatial data ar nd compute areas and volu mes.
-Represent 3D data on plane figures as contours 3
+Course Name : C2 04 Course Year : 2017-2018 Course Name Statements C2 04.1 Possess a sound knowledge of funda amental principles Geodetics C2 04.2 Measurement of vertical and horizonta leasurement of vertical and horizontal plane, linear and angular dimensions to arrive at solutions to basic surveying problems.
+C2 04.3 Capture geodetic data to process and detic data to process and perform analysis for survey problemslems C2 04.4 Analyze the obtained spatial data and nd compute areas and volumes.
+Represent 3D data on plane figures as contours